 Article 9 - Registration Fee and Waiver Form

 Participation in this event is granted only to those applicants who have paid the registration fee and have signed the waiver form.
 A parent or legal guardian must complete and sign the waiver for any participant under 18 years old.
 The waiver content must be accepted when completing the online registration.
-Printed waiver forms will be available at the registration desk in Paso Robles before the ride, when cyclist will pick up their goodie bags and race numbers.
+Printed waiver forms will be available at the registration desk in Cambria before the ride, when cyclist will pick up their goodie bags and race numbers.
 The waiver forms must be signed by all participants before picking up their goodie bags.
 You do not need to print and bring the waiver forms with you, but please read and understand the content prior to submitting your payment and before arriving at the registration desk.
 Participants who refuse to sign the waiver form will not be allowed to pick up the race numbers and participate in the ride.

 Cyclists who have not registered for Eroica California will not be permitted to participate on the day of the ride, and will be held responsible for any damage caused during the ride.